sgalashyn/linode-ubuntu/README.md

 Scripts for managing the Ubuntu servers on the Linode.

+Many functions are inspired by Linode StackScripts and excellent Linode documentation.

-Significant part of configuration is hardcoded and reflects personal preferences.
+Significant part of configuration is currently hardcoded and reflects author's personal preferences.
-Eventually all of the options should become configurable.
+Eventually all of the options should become externally configurable.

 ## Scripts Included